-Since its inception, the Endowment has grown from a founding capital of £129m as additional gifts, donations and ‘Non-Core’ assets have been transferred in and investment returns have been reinvested.
+Since its inception, the Endowment's Unitised Scheme has grown from a founding capital of £69.3m as additional gifts, donations and ‘Non-Core’ assets have been transferred in and investment returns have been reinvested.
 The Endowment’s value as of 31 July 2021 was £567m.

-- Marketable Assets: a publicly marketed mixed asset portfolio made up of shares, stocks and funds managed externally.
-Investment decisions are made by external fund managers against an agreed investment mandate.
+- Liquid marketable assets, including listed shares, stocks and bond.
+These are managed by external fund managers against an agreed investment mandate.

-Property: directly managed private real estate.
-The portfolio is weighted towards commercial property and investment is focused on West London; however, there is some exposure to the residential and agricultural sectors across the South East region.
+- Directly managed private real estate.
+The portfolio is weighted towards commercial property and investment is focused on West London.

 - Investments in directly held private equity funds and listed private equity funds.
 This is currently composed of the College's legacy holding in IP Group as well as a small number of direct investments into private equity funds.